Environmental stewardship for this and future generations

 What is the anchor opportunity?

-The JFF anchor opportunity will fund a network of no more than ten regional environmental grassroots organizations in Oregon to protect and recover freshwater habitats.
+The JFF anchor opportunity will fund a network of no more than ten regional environmental grassroots organizations in Oregon to protect and recover habitats.
 Any organization that believes it fits the description of an anchor can apply in the spring docket cycle.
 Each anchor organization, chosen by the Trustees in the spring docket, will receive a base grant of up to $10,000 and also be invited to a daylong fall retreat to discuss the top environmental issues with the other anchor organizations and the Trustees, consultants, and staff of The Jubitz Family Foundation.

 - Regional nonprofit environmental organization located in Oregon (not statewide).

 - Effort to improve management policies that protect and recover natural habitats.